Why would water be leaking from my furnace?

 These are the steps you should take before you contact a furnace repair person.
 Often the issue is one of these items that you can deal with on your own, saving you a house call and money in the process.

 Here are the possible causes water is leaking from the furnace

 Check for a Plumbing Leak

 Often we will see water on the ground by the furnace and not think to look up.
 There may be a leaking water line in the house that is causing the water to pool around the furnace.
-This means you don’t need a furnace repairman but a plumber to address the leak.
-For example a leaking flexible hose line under your sink could trickle down the pipe and be dripping in the area.
+This means you don’t need a furnace maintenance specialist but a plumber to address the leak.
+For example, a leaking flexible hose line under your sink could trickle down the pipe and be dripping in the area.

 It’s a good idea to inspect your water heater for leaks, check to make sure there is no water leaking from the bottom of your water heater, and that there is no leaking from the top of your hot water tank.

 Often when there is water leaking from the furnace, it’s caused by a condensation leak.
 This can happen when your high-efficiency furnace extracts the heat from the combusting gases and then cools.
 This causes condensation, which should be routed to a drain via PVC pipe.

 If condensation is the cause of the water, then there are a few reasons that this could be happening for one of two reasons.

 Note: if you smell gases, it could be that your heater exchanger cracked, in which case you have a separate issue.

 The extra water should be drained via a pipe coming out of the furnace and going into a drain.
 Over time the pipe can get clogged, and if the water has nowhere to go, it will back up and leak out of your furnace.